mogomaa2025/Udemy-Buissness-Personal-Downloader/README.md

 # Udemy Course Downloader GUI

 A modern GUI application for downloading Udemy courses with support for encrypted videos, captions, and course materials.
+This project is for eduictional purpose, don't download or share courses.

 # IMPORTANT